omagdy7/omagdy7/TEMPLATE.md

 ### Hey!

-I'm **omagdy**, a Linux enthusiast, DevOps enjoyer, Rust advocater and I like to reinvent square wheels to appreciate the round ones.
+I'm **omagdy**, a Linux enthusiast, DevOps enjoyer, Rust advocater and I like building square wheels to appreciate the round ones.

 <br>